Don Black (white supremacist): Family

 In 2008, various media outlets reported that Black's wife, Chloe, worked as an executive assistant for sugar baron José Fanjul who runs the Florida Crystals company and owns a real estate business in Latin American countries.
 In particular, her job duties included acting as the spokesperson for a charter school "to lift underprivileged black and Hispanic children out of poverty."
 The story resulted in Black being criticized by some other white nationalists.
-Chloe was previously married to David Duke.

-In August 2008, Black's 19-year-old son Derek Black was elected to one of 111 seats on the Palm Beach County, Florida, Republican committee, with 167 of 287 votes.
-The committee however, refused to seat Black, citing a loyalty oath he failed to sign before registering his candidacy.
+In August 2008, Black's 19-year-old child Adrianne Black was elected to one of 111 seats on the Palm Beach County, Florida Republican committee, with 167 of 287 votes.
+The committee however, refused to seat Black, citing a loyalty oath she failed to sign before registering her candidacy.
 The oath states candidates must refrain from activities "likely to injure the name of the Republican Party."
-He hosted the Derek Black Show weekdays on a local West Palm Beach, Florida, AM radio station, WPBR, to which Don Black paid $600 a week to broadcast content on.
-The radio show ended in January 2013, with Derek Black appearing on few episodes over the last year.
+She hosted the Derek Black Show weekdays on a local West Palm Beach, Florida AM radio station, WPBR, to which Don Black paid $600 a week to broadcast content on.
+The radio show ended in January 2013, with Adrianne Black appearing on few episodes over the last year.

-By summer 2013, Derek Black had called into question his racist ideologies, and he began to renounce white supremacism and issued an apology to those harmed by his previous actions and beliefs.
-His renunciation reportedly shocked his father and like-minded people.

-By 2016, Derek Black had fully renounced his white nationalist views and was actively speaking out against such views in the press.
-Washington Post staff writer Eli Saslow detailed the ideological transformation of Derek which began with the rejection of his family, moving to Michigan and assuming a new name and eventually becoming a Ph.D. student at the University of Chicago, studying Medieval Islam.
+By summer 2013, Adrianne Black had called into question her racist ideologies, and she began to renounce white supremacism and issued an apology to those harmed by her previous actions and beliefs.
+Her renunciation reportedly shocked her father and like-minded people.
+By 2016, Adrianne Black had fully renounced her white nationalist views and was actively speaking out against such views in the press.
+Washington Post staff writer Eli Saslow detailed the ideological transformation of Adrianne which began with the rejection of her family, moving to Michigan and assuming a new name and eventually becoming a Ph.D. student at the University of Chicago, studying Medieval Islam.